MicrosoftDocs/fabric-docs/docs/data-warehouse/dimensional-modeling-fact-tables.md

 [!INCLUDE [dimensional-modeling-series](includes/dimensional-modeling-series.md)]

 This article provides you with guidance and best practices for designing **fact** tables in a dimensional model.
-It specifically focuses on implementing a dimensional model inside a warehouse. [[!INCLUDE [fabric-dw](includes/fabric-dw.md)] in Microsoft Fabric](data-warehousing.md) is an experience that supports many T-SQL capabilities, like creating tables and managing data in tables.
+It provides practical guidance for [[!INCLUDE [fabric-dw](includes/fabric-dw.md)] in Microsoft Fabric](data-warehousing.md), which is an experience that supports many T-SQL capabilities, like creating tables and managing data in tables.
 So, you're in complete control of creating your dimensional model tables and loading them with data.

 > [!NOTE]
 > In this article, the term _data warehouse_ refers to an enterprise data warehouse, which delivers comprehensive integration of critical data across the organization.
 In contrast, the standalone term _warehouse_ refers to a Fabric [!INCLUDE [fabric-dw](includes/fabric-dw.md)], which is a software as a service (SaaS) relational database offering that you can use to implement a data warehouse.
 For clarity, in this article the latter is mentioned as _Fabric [!INCLUDE [fabric-dw](includes/fabric-dw.md)]_.